Planning Your Stay Abroad

 Some universities allow you to study for one term (3-4 months), two terms (6 months), or an entire academic year.
 More information can be found on the SEMP website (Swiss-European Mobility Program).

 Application Requirements: application takes place through the Department of English of the University of Bern.
 To apply for the Autumn term of the following year or the following Spring term (e.g. December 2024 deadline for Autumn 2025 / Spring 2026), please address a motivational letter to the International Coordinator Dr. Nicole Nyffenegger.
+Please submit it as a PDF attached to an email.
+Only electronic submissions will be considered.

 • You can use this template for your letter.

-• If your application is successful, you will be asked to provide further documents to your university via the SEMP programme.
+• If your application is successful, you will be asked to provide further documents to your host university via the SEMP programme.

 Application Deadline: 1.
-December
+December (each year).

 Late applications for remaining places during the year are possible; pleace contact Dr. Nicole Nyffenegger to inquire about open places.
 You will be informed on the success of your application by the end of December.
 Should your SEMP application be unsuccessful, you can apply to other programmes until the 15 January.